 My Take on WP Engine WordPress Managed Hosting Service

-The WP Security Audit Log plugin website has been hosted on WP Engine for a few months now.
+The WP Activity Log plugin website has been hosted on WP Engine for a few months now.
 I got used to all the perks and website maintenance is almost a thing of the past.
 I really like the attention to detail and how their business is focused on WordPress.
 For example before you upgrade a plugin, you are reminded to do a website backup as shown in the below screenshot.
 These are small details, but these same small thing are what make a better service.

 Back in June, before I went to WordCamp Europe I couldn’t understand why experienced systems engineers and webmasters would chose WordPress managed hosting over dedicated solutions.
 I still find it fun to have a dedicated server and do everything yourself, but most probably that’s because I miss my systems engineer days.